smancke/docker-intro/README.md

 The command in `ENTRYPOINT` will be executed on startup and allows you to configure a container that will run as an executable.

 - The arguments in `CMD` are passed to the entrypoint by default
-- If supplied, the `docker run` arguments overwrite those of the `CMD` and are passed as entrypoints arguments.
+- If supplied, the `docker run` arguments overwrite those of the `CMD` and are passed as entrypoint arguments.

 The exec form (preferred):